-The Code is based on Parts 1, 3, 4A and 4B of the Code of Ethics for Professional Accountants of the International Ethics Standards Board of Accountants (the "IESBA Code") published by the International Federation of Accountants (IFAC) in April 2018 and is used with the permission of IFAC.
-South African amendments to Parts 1, 3, 4A and 4B are underlined and in italics in the Code.
+The Code is based on Parts 1, 3, 4A and 4B of the Code of Ethics for Professional Accountants (Including International Independence Standards) of the International Ethics Standards Board of Accountants (the "IESBA Code") published by the International Federation of Accountants (IFAC) in April 2018 and is used with the permission of IFAC.
+South African amendments to the IESBA Code are underlined and in italics in the Code.